seai19650/LDAitkmitl/README.md

 3. RUN python pdftest.py

-Error: marisa-trie/include/marisa/stdio.h:4:10: fatal error: 'cstdio' file not found
+* If you got an error: marisa-trie/include/marisa/stdio.h:4:10: fatal error: 'cstdio' file not found

 For Mac Mojave